The fresh water loch beach named most Instagrammable in Scotland

 It is the only fresh water beach in Scotland popular for watersports, sitting at the foot of the dramatic snow-capped Cairngorms near Aviemore in the Highlands.

-Now Loch Morloich Beach famed for its water sports has been named in a new research as Scotland's most Instagrammable beach.
+Now Loch Morlich Beach famed for its water sports has been named in a new research as Scotland's most Instagrammable beach.

 With a length of just over 500 metres and 37,021 hashtags on Instagram, it tops the beach list with 65.64 hashtags per metre.